 Author list

-(putative, order not set, please suggest others, will likely expand)
+(Putative, order not set.
+Please suggest others.)

 Jacob Cram, Clara Fuchsman, Megan Duffy, Jessica Pretty, Rachael L, Jaqui N, Shirley Leung, Klaus H, Thomas Weber, Danielle Bianchi, Allan Duvol, Rick Keil, Andrew McDonnel

 Abstract

 Models and observations suggest that that particle flux attenuation is lower across the mesopelagic zone of anoxic environments compared to oxic ones.
 This attenuation is likely a function of microbial metabolism, as well as aggregation and disaggregation by zooplankton and other processes.
 The concentration of different sizes of particles in the ocean, called the particle specum, is shaped by particle aggregation, disaggregation and remineralization processes.
 Observing and modeling particle spectra can provide information about the contributions of these processes.
 We measured particle size spectrum profiles at one station in the oligotrophic Eastern Tropical North Pacific Oxygen Minimum Zone (ETNP OMZ) using an underwater vision profiler (UVP), a high resolution camera that counts and sizes particles.
 Mesurements were taken at different times of day, over the course of a week.
 Comparing these data to particle flux measurements from sediment traps allowed us to constrain the particle size to flux relationship, and to generate highly resolved depth and time estimates of particle flux rates.
 We found that particle flux attenuated very little throughout the anoxic water column, and at some time-points appeared to increase.
 Comparason to the predictions models of particle dynamics in OMZs suggested slow remineralization of all sizes of particles, and disaggregation by zooplankton between the base of the photic zone and 500m.
 Acoustic measurements of multiple size classes of organisms suggested that many organisms migrated, during the day, to this region with high disaggregation.
 Our data suggest that migrating organisms both actively transport biomass and disaggregate particles in the OMZ core.
 Our data further suggest both within and between day variability in active transport and particle disaggregation.